RonaldTheodoro/mult_database_sample/README.md

 # Mult database project

-An sample project with muil databases connection
+An sample project with mult-databases connection